 Tourism is one of Australia's key industries, directly employing 534,000 Australians and accounting for 4.6 per cent of Australia's total employment.
-It contributes 2.7 per cent ($43.4 billion) of Australia's GDP, with international visitors contributing 0.7 per cent.
-International visitation to Australia in the year to 31 December 2014, an increase of 7.6 per cent on the previous year.
+It contributes 2.7 per cent ($43.4 billion) of Australia's GDP.
+There were 6.9 million international tourism arrivals to Australia in the year to 31 December 2014, an increase of 7.6 per cent on the previous year.
 These visitors spent a record $31.1 billion, up 7 per cent on 2013.

 Tourism industry exports (or international visitor consumption – short-term business, education and leisure travel) increased 4.1 per cent to $27.2 billion in 2013-14.
 In the same year, tourism accounted for around 8.2 per cent of Australia's total exports (Tourism Research Australia: Tourism Update – September quarter 2014).

-As part of the Government's Economic Diplomacy agenda, DFAT is working to strengthen bilateral tourism relationships with major source countries and increase participation in key multilateral tourism forums, such as the Asia-Pacific Economic Cooperation (APEC) Tourism Working Group and the Organisation for Economic Co-operation and Development (OECD) Tourism Committee, to align with our priorities under Tourism 2020.
+As part of the Government's Economic Diplomacy agenda, DFAT is working to strengthen bilateral tourism relationships with important tourism markets and leverage key multilateral tourism forums, such as the Asia-Pacific Economic Cooperation (APEC) Tourism Working Group and the Organisation for Economic Co-operation and Development (OECD) Tourism Committee, to align with our priorities under Tourism 2020.
 Tourism 2020 is a national tourism strategy and a partnership of government working with industry to achieve the tourism industry’s potential.

 Australia – China Memorandum of Understanding on strengthening tourism cooperation